baffles/baf.zone/contents/projects/1125-charging-system/writeup.md

 Here's the final timeline for the work I did:

-* EBR rotor installed at 12,627 miles
+* EBR rotor installed at 12,627 miles.
-* Factory stator dead, first re-wind attempt at 12,954 miles
+* Factory stator dead, first re-wind attempt at 12,954 miles.
 * First re-wind faulty and dead before 14,505 miles.
 Second re-wind attempt was installed at 14,505 miles.
 * Bike totaled at 21,028 miles.

 Unfortunately, I wasn't in a good condition to be wrenching on the bike, so I didn't have the opportunity to check out the stator condition before the